KoenZomers/pfSenseBackup/README.md

 ## Feedback

 Any kind of feedback is welcome!
-Feel free to drop me an e-mail at mail@koenzomers.nl
+Feel free to drop me an e-mail at koen@zomers.eu or [create an issue](https://github.com/KoenZomers/pfSenseBackup/issues)